paluro567/personal-website/docs/Projects.md

 - <u>Market Data Automation & Processing </u> </br>
 Implemented a configurable Autosys automation framework capable of seamlessly handling diverse data sources such as market data files delivered via scheduled emails, file drops, or other means.
 Each data ingestion process has been encapsulated into its own modular and reusable component within the organization's Python Datalake project.
-This design promotes code reusability and extensibility, allowing for easy integration of new data sources and future enhancements without the need for significant modifications."
+This design promotes code reusability and extensibility, allowing for easy integration of new data sources and future enhancements without the need for significant modifications.
 - <u>Full-Stack 1065 Tax Form</u> </br>
-Structured a full-stack application for the organization to submit 1065 tax forms to a database and incorporated logic to enable  versioning of submissions.
+Structured a full-stack React application for the organization to submit 1065 tax forms to a database and incorporated logic to enable  versioning of submissions.
-- <u>Structured Company Site with Embedded Power BI Reports</u> </br>
+- <u>Revamaped Company Site with Embedded Power BI Reports</u> </br>
 Improved accessibility for management to upload new files with company data and visualize through embedded Power BI reports.

 ## <b><center><u>Optum</u></b> (2017-2023)</center>